song120687575-ops/song120687575-ops.github.io/README.md

 # song120687575-ops.github.io
 # Technical Research & Publication Repository

-**My sole tribute is to my mentor, guide, and also my brother: Bai-ying Chen, because it is through him that I have been able to write all the papers I have ever written.**
+**My sole tribute is to my brother and mentor, Bai-ying Chen.
+Without his guidance and belief in me, none of these papers would have been possible.**

 This repository serves as a centralized index for my technical papers, simulations, and logical models focused on aerospace engineering and aviation physics.